Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 ==========

 .. note::
-   This feature is currently a technical preview with the following temporary limitations:
+   This feature is currently a technical preview with the following temporary limitation:

    * Active/passive setup to support two-node clusters, either by utilizing etcd Learner or Mirror, is not yet available.
-   * System time between nodes must be manually synchronized for now.
-A future release will include automatic clock sync.

 NetHSM 4.0 onwards supports clustering to synchronize data between several NetHSMs directly.
 This supports high frequency of key generations, realizes high-availability and load balancing.
 A NetHSM cluster is based on `etcd <https://etcd.io>`__ which uses the `Raft consensus algorithm <https://raft.github.io/>`__ for strong consistency.
 This ensures that the data (e.g. keys) is correct in all NetHSMs at all times.